DigitalHungerTM/browser-homepage/README.md

 # Browser Homepage

 A simple browser homepage with a list of search engines.

-This exists because I thought it was a good idea to make.
+It consists of a single HTML and a single Javascript file.
+Bootstrap and Jquery are used for styling and dynamic rendering of the search engines.
+The page automatically switches between light and dark mode based on your browser's preferred theme.
+Search engines can be added by adding them to the `SEARCH_ENGINES` list in `homepage.js`.

 ## Installation (for firefox) (on unix systems)